analogsenses/source/source/_posts/2014-09-03-a-war-on-privacy.markdown

 For example, my personal rules for interacting on social networks (actually, on all of the Internet) are simple:

-1. If I don't want everybody on the Internet to know about it, I do not share it.
+1. If I'm not comfortable with everybody on the Internet knowing about it, I do not share it.

 2. There's no step 2.